-If you have suffered an eye injury on the job in the maritime industry, you may be entitled to certain rights including compensation for medical expenses and lost wages.
-An eye injury may be minor, but it also has the potential to be serious and to cause permanent damage to the eyes.
-Make sure you work with an experienced advocate after an injury to ensure you get the justice to which you are entitled.
+If you have suffered an eye injury on the job in the maritime industry, you may be entitled to certain rights, including compensation for medical expenses and lost wages.
+An eye injury may be minor, but it also has the potential to be serious and cause permanent damage to the eyes.
+Make sure you work with an experienced advocate after an injury to ensure you have the best chance of receiving compensation.

 Types of Eye Injuries